rakibhasan-0/yotei/searchapidoc.md

 | to | Workouts up until this date | 2023-06-09 | String with format (YYYY-MM-DD) | Works(not tested) |
 | favourite | If the workout is a favourite | true/false | Boolean | Works(not tested) |
 | id | The id of the user | 1 | Number | Works(not tested) |

+Note that the ID is required to filter with favoruite.
+If no ID is given, the favoruite filter is not used.

 ### Example query: